General expressions for extra-dimensional tree amplitudes and all-plus 1-loop integrands in Q-cut representaion: Proof by Mathematical Induction

 \section{Proof by Mathematical Induction}

-In this section, we give our proof by mathematical induction of the results (\ref{result}).
+In this section, we give our proof of the results (\ref{result}) by mathematical induction.
 First we choose a special shift so that the BCFW recursion relations for these tree amplitudes can be reduced much simple.
 Then we separate our proof for the inductive step into two parts.

 As the first step of a mathematical induction, known as the base case, we can see $\cA_4$ amplitudes given in (\ref{A4}) match the expressions (\ref{result}) for $n=4$.